letsencrypt/cp-cps/CP-CPS.md

 ### 1.3.2 Registration authorities

-ISRG does not delegate any of the Section 3.2 requirements to a Delegated Third Party.
+ISRG does not delegate any of the [Section 3.2](#32-initial-identity-validation) activities to a Delegated Third Party.
 ISRG serves as its own RA.

 ### 1.3.3 Subscribers

-See definition of "Subscriber" in Section 1.6.1 Definitions.
+See definition of "Subscriber" in [Section 1.6.1](#161-definitions).

 ### 1.3.4 Relying parties

-See definition of "Relying Party" in Section 1.6.1 Definitions.
+See definition of "Relying Party" in [Section 1.6.1](#161-definitions).

 ### 1.3.5 Other participants